leifbr/f5certlabs/docs/class2/module12/lab1.rst

 No, the virtual server's connection limit has been reached-

 *Q4.
-Did tcpdump capture connection reset?*
+Did tcpdump capture a connection reset?*

 Yes, tcpdump revealed “R” reset